sebastianmukuria/DataAnalystPortfolio/SQL Projects/Tech Layoffs Project/README.md

 - Exploratory analysis of layoffs across companies, industries, countries, and time

+## 📂 Dataset

+This project uses this [Tech Layoffs dataset from Kaggle]([url](https://www.kaggle.com/datasets/swaptr/layoffs-2022)), containing data from 2019 to Sep.
+2025 (credit to the original contributors).

 ## 🛠️ Tech Stack

 - PostgreSQL (SQL queries and analysis)